Blonded/Clock/README.md

 # Clock
 Clock built with Javascript, Html, and CSS
-This is an animated clock created with just the basics.
-Oooh digital.
+This is a clock showing the current time based on your location, as well as the current date.

 ## Built with
 - HTML